GENICULAR ARTERY EMBOLIZATION (GAE)

 - Swelling or stiffness that limits mobility

-- Pain that doesn’t improve with NSAIDs or injections
+- Pain that doesn’t improve with other therapies

 What Is Genicular Artery Embolization?

-GAE is a minimally invasive procedure that reduces chronic knee pain by targeting and blocking small abnormal blood vessels (genicular arteries) that contribute to joint inflammation.
+GAE is a minimally invasive procedure that reduces knee pain by blocking tiny abnormal blood vessels (genicular arteries) that contribute to joint inflammation.

-In osteoarthritis, abnormal vessel growth in the knee can lead to:
+In arthritis, abnormal vessel growth in the knee can lead to:

 - Chronic inflammation

-GAE uses advanced imaging to guide a catheter into these abnormal vessels, then injects tiny medical particles to block them off, reducing inflammation and pain without altering bone or joint structure.
+GAE uses advanced imaging to guide a small catheter into these abnormal vessels and inject medication to block them, reducing inflammation and pain without altering joint structure.

 Benefits of Genicular Artery Embolization

-- Performed under local anesthesia – No general anesthesia required
+- Performed under local anesthesia and a light sedative

 Why Choose Advanced Vascular Centers?